-Exams: Exams will be comprised of multiple-choice items and possibly some written-response.
+Exams: Exams will be comprised of multiple-choice items and likely some written-response.
 Details will be provided in advance of each exam.
 Exams will be based on lecture material, activities, the required readings, and the take-away messages from any multi-media used.
 Exams will assess your knowledge, interrogation skills, and ability to apply what you learned.

-Final Exam: final exam details are released in November by the UBC Exams Office.
-You will need to ensure you are available for the set dates (11th-22nd Dec) as there is no alternative date for this exam.
+Final Exam: final exam details are released mid-February by the UBC Exams Office.
+You will need to ensure you are available for the set dates (April 17-28th, including Saturdays) as there is no alternative date for this exam.
 The final exam is cumulative, but with an emphasis on material since the midterm.